 Benders in general are not good for you.
 Whether it’s a work bender that deprives you of sleep and fun or a Las Vegas bender that strips you of your dignity.
 Lately, we’ve been on a fried chicken bender, which has helped us sleep, but often leaves us searching for what little dignity we may have left.
 And while we often question our life decisions, we aren’t questioning the food at Crisp, particularly their jumbo fried chicken wings.

 There are two reasons why we love the wings at Crisp.
 The first is the Seoul Sassy sauce, which will undoubtedly be the one seed in the East region of the 64-team March Madness sauce tournament we plan on holding.
-The second is the fact these wings actually look like they come from real chickens.
-For all the chicken wings we eat, we often wonder how the little tiny “wing” versions are actually produced.
-There’s nothing wrong with the usual “chicken wing,” but Crisp’s chicken wings clearly come from some real animals.
+The second is the fact these wings are juicy and perfectly fried.

-The wings aren’t the only thing worth eating though, and since constant chicken wing benders probably aren’t the best thing for you health wise, some of Crisp’s other items definitely serve a much-needed purpose.
-The Korean burritos are a quick and cheap way to grab a quality bite, and the Buddha Bowl bibimbaps are pretty good too, even if we think they lose a little bit of luster by not being served in a hot stone bowl.
+The wings aren’t the only thing worth eating though, and some of Crisp’s other items definitely serve a much-needed purpose.
+The Korean burritos are a great way to grab a quality bite, and the Buddha Bowl bibimbaps are pretty good too, even if we think they lose a little bit of luster by not being served in a hot stone bowl.

 Crisp is a serious-takeout-operation, but wings are always best when fresh out of the kitchen, so you can also consider taking a trip to this low key spot that unassumingly blends in with everything else on the stretch of Clark in Lakeview.
 Post up at one of the communal picnic tables or take a seat at a small bar where you can take in a usually solid soundtrack of tunes.
 The dudes working at Crisp always look like they are having fun, and the feeling is contagious when you take a bite into those Seoul Sassy wings.